robvet/dapr-workshop/Assignment05/step-by-step.md

 # Assignment 5 - Add a Dapr output binding

-## Step 1: Run the SMTP server
+## Assignment goals

 In this assignment, you will use the open-source [MailDev](https://github.com/maildev/maildev) component, running inside in a container, as your SMTP server.
 This is a development SMTP server that doesn't actually send out emails (by default), but collects them and shows them in a built-in inbox.
 The tool extremely handy for test or demo scenarios.

-You will run this server as a Docker container:
+You will run this server as a Docker container.
+## Step 1: Run the SMTP server

+Start by running the SMTP server:

 1. Open the terminal window in VS Code.